maliMirkec/personal-website/site/side-projects/advent/index.md

 date: 2005-03-01
 sections:
   - type: hero-alpha
-    title: Advent of UI Components
+    title: Advent of UI components
     desc: >-
       For every day of advent I am building a new UI Component.